stripe/stripe-identity-react-native/README.md

 If you don't want to use `useStripeIdentity` hook, you can also use these 2 methods to create your own implementation:

-`init` method for initialization, if you want to use it, you need to pass options (sessionId, ephemeralKeySecret, merchantLogo) from your verification session to it:
+`init` method for initialization, if you want to use it, you need to pass options (sessionId, ephemeralKeySecret, brandLogo) from your verification session to it:

 ```tsx
 import { init } from 'stripe-identity-react-native';